Acetylcholine deficiency has a major impact on learning and memory. Improve your acetylcholine level with specific supplements and choline-rich foods.

 Other excellent sources are beef liver, shrimp, and scallops.

-Virtually all animal foods fit the bill as good sources of choline — high-fat dairy products, fish, meat, and poultry.
+Virtually all animal foods that have not been artificially turned into low-fat versions are good sources of choline — full-fat dairy products, fish, meat, and poultry.

 There are some plant foods that are reasonable sources of choline: almonds, avocados, blueberries, brewer’s yeast, brown rice, cruciferous and green leafy vegetables, fava beans, peanut butter, tofu, and wheat germ.